CyborgApe78/Jump-and-Stuff-Design-Doc/Menus/Map.md

 Click on [[waypoints]] to [[fast travel]]
-Show [[collectibles]] after upgrade / difficulty setting / randomizer Show blocked walls a generic until have ability, then show what ability opens
+Show [[collectibles]] after upgrade / difficulty setting / randomizer Show blocked walls a generic until have ability, then show what ability opens dread shows lots of details about ability gates user placable reminders
+	add notes
+Have button for going to town, changes to last place after going to town

 ### Games to look at: